joelgardner/Kiko-plus/_posts/2017-07-13-part5-bnb-book-frontend-react-redux-saga.md

 }
 ```

 It's very simple.
-We are simply listening for the latest `ROUTER_LOCATION_CHANGED` action (which is triggered by our router), and when we see it, we execute the `navigationSaga`, which is defined in `NavigationSaga.js`:
+We are listening for the latest `ROUTER_LOCATION_CHANGED` action (which is triggered by our router), and when we see it, we execute the `navigationSaga`, which is defined in `NavigationSaga.js`:

 ```js
 import { call } from 'redux-saga/effects'